spotinst/help/src/docs/ocean-cd/getting-started/README.md

 The migration does not delete your original deployment.
 If there are any resources that you do not want to keep, you will need to delete them manually.

-For further information on the syntax of our entities, see examples in the [Ocean CD Public Repository](https://github.com/spotinst/spot-oceancd-releases/tree/main/Quick%20Start%20%26%20Examples)
+For further information on the syntax of our entities, see examples in the [Ocean CD public repository](https://github.com/spotinst/spot-oceancd-releases/tree/main/Quick%20Start%20%26%20Examples)

 You can also migrate your workload using the [Ocean CD API](ocean-cd/getting-started/migrate-using-api) and manually creating your SpotDeployment CRD.
 Just copy the deployment and change its kind.
 Then send API requests to create a Strategy and a RolloutSpec using the Ocean CD API.